 When should I consider upgrading to a paid VPN?

 If you’re satisfied with the VPN you’re using, but you keep bumping up against the free plan’s data limit, upgrading to a paid plan might not be the worst idea.
 Likewise, many providers prevent free users from torrenting and restrict the server locations that they can choose from.
-As such, if you want to use P2P networks or if you need an IP address from a specific country, a paid subscription may be your only option.
+As such, if you want to use P2P networks or get an IP address from a specific country, a paid subscription may be your only option.

 Is using a VPN to stream TV shows legal?